ietf-scim-wg/draft-ietf-scim-core-schema/draft-zollner-scim-core-schema.md

    The following singular attributes are defined:

+employeeNumber
-   employeeNumber  A string identifier, typically numeric or
-      alphanumeric, assigned to a person, typically based on order of hire or association with an organization.
+: A string identifier, typically numeric or alphanumeric, assigned to a person, typically based on order of hire or association with an organization.

+costCenter
-   costCenter  Identifies the name of a cost center.
+: Identifies the name of a cost center.

+organization
-   organization  Identifies the name of an organization.
+: Identifies the name of an organization.

+division
-   division  Identifies the name of a division.
+: Identifies the name of a division.

+department
-   department  Identifies the name of a department.
+: Identifies the name of a department.

+manager
-   manager  The user's manager.
-A complex type that optionally allows
-      service providers to represent organizational hierarchy by referencing the "id" attribute of another User.
+: The user's manager.
+A complex type that optionally allows service providers to represent organizational hierarchy by referencing the "id" attribute of another User.

+   value
-      value  The "id" of the SCIM resource representing the user's manager.
+   : The "id" of the SCIM resource representing the user's manager.
 RECOMMENDED.

+   \$ref
-      $ref  The URI of the SCIM resource representing the User's manager.
+   : The URI of the SCIM resource representing the User's manager.
 RECOMMENDED.

+   displayName
-      displayName  The displayName of the user's manager.
+   : The displayName of the user's manager.
 This attribute is OPTIONAL, and mutability is "readOnly".

-5. Service Provider Configuration Schema
+# Service Provider Configuration Schema

    SCIM provides a schema for representing the service provider's configuration, identified using the following schema URI:
    "urn:ietf:params:scim:schemas:core:2.0:ServiceProviderConfig".

-TBD                     Expires October 16, 2022               [Page 24]

-Internet-Draft              SCIM Core Schema                  April 2022

    The service provider configuration resource enables a service provider to discover SCIM specification features in a standardized